fkhadra/react-toastify/README.md

 ## Release Notes

+### v1.4.3

+- React and react-dom are now peer dependencies

 ### v1.4.2

 - Don't try to pass down the props when we render a string like so : `toast(<div>hello</div>)`